cloud-bee/Angular-with-laravel-API/README.md

 }
 ```

-Launch the server by using the CLI command `ng serve`, with the --open option for Frontend
+Run the server using the command: "ng serve --open" for the Frontend.

 > For more information about Angular usage, check [their official documentation](https://angular.io/guide/quickstart).

 ## Issue Reporting

-If you have found a bug or if you have a feature request, please report them at this repository issues section.
+If you have found a bug or feature request, please report them at this repository issues section.
 Please do not report security vulnerabilities on the public GitHub issue tracker.
 The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 ## Author